Boyes-Lab/Structural-Variants/README.md

 To run this script, you need the following dependencies: Python 3.x

-Standard Libraries: argparse, csv, glob, os, subprocess, time, urllib.request, zipfile, psutil
+External Libraries: selenium

-External Libraries: selenium Reference genome file in fasta format and corresponding index file are needed
+ Reference genome file in fasta format and corresponding index file are needed

 ### Usage

 Place the input data (bed format) into the working folder and run the following command

-python SV_near_RSS.py -g genome.fasta
+python SV_near_RSS.py -g genome.fasta -b <folder containing BED files>

 ### Output